 While medical care is a lot less expensive in the Philippines, it could still cost you more than you can afford if you have a catastrophic illness or injury.
 Make sure you have adequate health insurance that covers you outside of the United States.
 If you’re not in good health, moving to the Philippines isn’t a good idea.

 While you can find a lot of American products in various places in the Philippines, you won’t find everything you’re looking for.
 Some of the local versions of those products are just as good, in my experience.

-You should read through the pages published by RAO Subic, starting with the “Thinking of Moving Here” page.
+You should read through the pages published by RAO Subic, starting with the “Thinking of Moving Here” page (that link is dead as of November 2018).
 After you’re done with that, you should find some expat forums and read what others who decided to retire in the Philippines are experiencing.